jdiamond/TradeCraft/README.txt

 http://www.minecraftwiki.net/wiki/Data_values

-The last value is the exchange rate.
+The third value is the exchange rate.
 The number before the colon is how many of that item needs to be sold to earn the number of gold ingots specified as the number after the colon.
 In the above example, players have to sell 32 sand blocks to get a single gold ingot.
 They have to pay 64 gold ingots to buy a